Y1z1n/Reverse_tcp/README.md

 What you have to do
 -----------------------
--Change host&port in both files
+-Change host&port in both files\n

 -Remove the progrss bar in client code

 -Simple test

 What this tool can do